 Paid School Meals

 Dinner money is currently £11.25 per week.
-Payments are made via the school’s online payment system, Pay360 Education Payments or by ‘Paypoint’ - a barcoded letter obtained from the school office.
+Payments are made via the school’s online payment system, School Spider

 Meals eaten during a week must be paid for, at the latest, by the Friday of that week.
 If meals are not paid for this is classed as dinner money arrears.